Powering Helix’s Auto Rebalancer with Topology-Aware Partition Placement

 Compute difference: Once the IdealState is computed, Helix looks up the state machine and computes the transitions required to take the system from its current state to IdealState.

-Apply constraints: Blindly issuing all the transitions computed in the previous step might result in violating constraints; for example, transitioning a master replica to a slave should happen before its counterpart slave to master transition in another node in order to make sure there is only at most one master at a time.
+Apply constraints: Blindly issuing all the transitions computed in the previous step might result in violating constraints; for example, transitioning a primary replica to a secondary should happen before its counterpart secondary to primary transition in another node in order to make sure there is only at most one primary at a time.
 Also, there could be certain priority among different resources and throttling that is set by the application.
 Helix computes the subset of the transitions such that executing them in any order will not violate the system constraints.

 Generate and issue state transition requests: This is the last task in the workflow, where the state transition requests are sent to the participants.
 On receiving the request, the Helix client agent that is embedded in the participant invokes the appropriate transition handlers provided by the application.
 Once the transition completes, the success/failure is reflected in the CurrentState.
 The Helix controller reads the CurrentState and re-runs the rebalance workflow until the CurrentState converges with IdealState.
 Once they are identical to each other, the system is considered to be in a stable state.
 Having this simple goal of computing the IdealState and issuing appropriate transitions such that CurrentState converges with IdealState makes Helix controller-generic.